Struki84/exa/openai_search/openai_search.md

     return messages
 ```

-Lastly we'll create a `main` function to bring it all together, handle the user input and interaction with OpenAI:
+Lastly, we'll create a `main` function to bring it all together, and handle the user input and interaction with OpenAI:

 ```python
 def main():